rfoerthe/killp/README.md

 `killp` refuses to end the parent process.
 In this case, `killp` displays an error message containing the expected name of the parent process.

-The option `force` has only effect when not terminating a parent process.
-Because if a parent is force killed, their children remain alive.
+The option `force` has only effect in Unix-like systems when not terminating a parent process.
+Because if a parent is force killed with SIGKILL (kill -9), their children remain alive.

 The command is working on Windows 10+, macOS 13+, FreeBSD 14+ and Linux systems.
 Under Linux and FreeBSD you must ensure that the package `lsof` is installed.